 With second-quarter earnings due out Monday, investors want to know whether Halliburton has finally reached its ceiling.
 From where I sit, I don't believe it has.

 In fact, with Halliburton's recent joint venture with Petrotech (Xinjiang) Engineering, a subsidiary of SPT Energy Group, Halliburton shares are now significantly discounted.
 The company's long-term growth projections now support a fair value of around $82, or 15% higher.

 With this deal, Halliburton immediately becomes more diversified and no longer has to rely on North American production weakness.
 Although North America has drastically improved, Halliburton relied on 50% of its revenue from North America.
 That left it too susceptible to macro headwinds.
-With this deal, the story has now changed
+With this deal, the story has now changed.

+The new combined entity will be called Xinjiang HDTD Oilfield Services.
 It will conduct hydraulic fracturing and production enhancement operations to benefit from strong oil and gas reserves in Xinjiang, a Chinese province.